 Then… leave.
 Find something you need to see.

-We’re going to tell you what those things are.
+We’re going to tell you what those things are, and maybe a little of where to stay in Santorini (but for the full guide on where to stay – click here!).
 The beauty of Santorini, like anywhere, is on the minds and tongues of the locals.
 Ask them, and they’ll tell you what’s worth seeing and what isn’t.
 Ask them where to eat, as we did, and you’ll be glad you did.
 Follow the masses and eat where your fellow tourists eat?
 It’ll just be another good meal, albeit unmemorable.

 But, why travel like that?
 Why go for the conventional when the extraordinary is just a matter or getting lost and stumbling on what’s great?
 We’ll help you get there, and yes, pay a hearty adieu to those things you can’t go without seeing.

 Santorini isn’t all fashion photo shoots with scrawny models posed over pools of tepid blue.
 In fact, that’s not Santorini at all.

 First, Santorini is Greek.
 From bone to flesh, from marrow to meat, Santorini is every bit as Greek as Athens, and her history is as remarkable as that of her famed overlord to the north (which we also love).
 If you want to feel the soul of Santorini, what really exists beyond what’s slathered on postcards and printed on t-shirts, go to Megalochori.